 Every client desires to have financial and software development time estimation early on.
-So, the client can decide the financial implication and time frame of completing an intended project.
+So the client can decide the financial implications and time frame of completing an intended project.
 Likewise, how small or simple the software time estimation project could be is one of the critical aspects.

-Nonetheless, here we share some of the techniques that help manage software development time estimation better, so you give the right software development life cycle time estimation to your clients.
+Nonetheless, here we share some techniques that help manage how to estimate software development time better so you give your clients the correct software development life cycle time estimation.

 Below are some software development time estimation techniques that will help you accurately estimate man-hours for a software project.